-In many cases, it might not be worth grading unless the condition is super sharp.
-Notably, even the value increase of a graded Topps Lemieux in EX-MT condition would be nearly entirely eaten up by grading costs.
+Even the value increase of a graded Topps Lemieux in PSA 6 (EX-MT) condition would be almost offset by grading costs.

 Remember that getting a PSA 10 on any card is nearly impossible.

-I think most collectors are surprised by this, especially given that the O-Pee-Chee Lemieux trades at a premium.
+This catches most collectors by surprise, given that the O-Pee-Chee Lemieux trades at a significant premium.